Zhongshan Guangdong, China Travel Guide

 Zhongshan Culture & Art Center for concerts.
 Many local eateries stay open late (Ye Xiao).

-Discover local products and international brands.
+Discover local goods and international brands.

 Less prominent as a major tourist draw.